 The Key Benefits of Lift Modernisation

 An old lift does not necessarily need replacing in its entirety and, in fact, doing so may be extremely difficult due to the design or layout of the existing lift installation.
 Instead, you can have a lift 'modernised'.
 What does this entail?
 Allow us to explain...

-Lifts properly serviced and maintained can last years and tend to have a longer life cycle than most if not all other forms of transportation.
+Lifts which are properly serviced and maintained can last years and tend to have a longer life cycle than most if not all other forms of transportation.
 Here at Stannah it's not uncommon for us to be servicing existing passenger lifts that are over 30 years old.

 However, like any electrical and mechanical equipment, a lift eventually needs to be replaced or thoroughly updated.
 After many years of use, regular lift maintenance may no longer be enough.
 As parts wear out, you may be paying more for repairs.
 It may be more difficult to find spare parts for an old lift, so it may be out of order for a longer time.

 How a lift modernisation works...

 The lift modernisation process involves the replacement of obsolete components with their modern equivalents.
 In addition to this, new features are added that were not available when the lift was originally installed.
 This results in a 'new' safer lift that not only complies with the latest legislation and standards, but also offers improved reliability, enhances traffic flow within the building and has superior finishes.

 Why should I modernise my lift?